Casassarnau/django-jwt-oidc/README.md

 ### Installation

+- Install [django-cors-headers](https://pypi.org/project/django-cors-headers/) library into your app.
+Required in order to control the CORS policy from your frontend.
+- Add your frontend domain into `CORS_ALLOWED_ORIGINS`.
 - Change the [CLIENT_JWT \[ OPENID2_URL \]](#openid2_url--jwt_client-) setting to `'fake'`.
 - Set up the [CLIENT_JWT \[ CLIENT_ID \]](#client_id--jwt_client-) setting to the same client id your frontend is targeting.
 - Include the `django_jwt.urls` into your `urls.py`.